Room by Room

 The Bottom Line

-The best feng shui bedroom tips usually make the room feel quieter, softer, and more intentional.
+The best feng shui bedroom tips make the room feel quieter, softer, and more intentional.
 Bed position, calmer surfaces, gentler light, and less bedside clutter often carry most of the improvement.

 If the bedroom feels easier to settle into at night, the room is probably moving in the right direction.